-Barry Humphries AO (b.1934), actor, writer and artist, is the world's most successful solo theatrical performer.
-After studying law at Melbourne University, Humphries joined the Melbourne Theatre Company.
-In 1955 he created his archetypes of suburban mediocrity: Mrs Edna Everage, a Moonee Ponds mother and housewife, her longsuffering husband Norm, and the washed-out, lonely Sandy Stone.
-Since the late 1950s Humphries has performed in his own one-man shows in Australia, Britain, Europe and the US, and Edna Everage's vulgarity has found increasingly flamboyant expression in shows such as Housewife, Super-star; Edna, the Spectacle; and Dame Edna the Royal Tour.
+Barry Humphries AO CBE (1934-2023), actor, writer and artist, was the world's all-time most successful solo theatrical performer.
+After studying law for two years, Humphries joined the Melbourne Theatre Company.
+In 1955 he created his archetypes of suburban mediocrity: Mrs Edna Everage, a Moonee Ponds mother and housewife, her longsuffering husband Norm, and the washed-out, ruminative Sandy Stone.
+From the late 1950s Humphries performed in his own one-man shows in Australia, Britain, Europe and the US, and Edna Everage held court with increasing flamboyance in shows including Housewife, Super-star; Edna, the Spectacle; and Eat Pray Laugh!, which Humphries announced would be her last.
 In 2000 Humphries won a Special Tony Award, a Drama Desk Award, a Theatre World Award, and an Outer Critics Circle Award.
-His many books include two autobiographies, More Please (1992) and My Life as Me (2002).
+He was the subject of the National Portrait Gallery's first large-scale biographical exhibition in 2002.
+His many books include two different autobiographies, More Please (1992) and My Life as Me (2002) as well as an autobiography of Edna Everage, My Gorgeous Life (1997) in which the meeting between Humphries and Everage is described in detail.

 Gift of the artist 2003.
 Donated through the Australian Government's Cultural Gifts Program.